-Kevin’s practice also focuses on obtaining appropriate services for children with special education needs.
-In so doing, Kevin draws on his experience not only as an attorney, but as a state-certified public school teacher.
-Prior to attending law school, Kevin served as a corps member for Teach For America, a nonprofit that places high-achieving college graduates into low-income classrooms.
-Through TFA, Kevin earned his teacher certification (which he maintains to this day) and was employed full-time as a middle-school teacher in the Houston Independent School District.
-He remains passionate about education and volunteers his time as a member of the Literacy Council of Norristown’s Board of Directors.
+Prior to attending law school, Kevin served as a corps member for Teach For America, a nonprofit organization that places high-achieving college graduates into low-income classrooms.
+Through TFA, Kevin earned his teacher certification and was employed full-time as a middle-school teacher in the Houston Independent School District.
+He remains passionate about education and volunteers his time as a member of the Literacy Council of Norristown’s Board of Directors and Vice Chair of the Montgomery Bar Association’s Liberty and Law Civics Education Program.
 Kevin also provides pro bono legal services to child victims of abuse, neglect, and trafficking through his work with the Montgomery Child Advocacy Project.

 Kevin graduated magna cum laude from the University of Pittsburgh in 2010.
-He later attended the Villanova University School of Law, where he obtained his juris doctorate in 2015.
-At Villanova, Kevin served as an Associate Editor for the Villanova Law Review and as a student attorney for the school’s Interdisciplinary Mental and Physical Health Law Clinic.
+He later attended the Villanova University School of Law, where he obtained his Juris Doctor degree in 2015.
+At Villanova, Kevin served as an Associate Editor for the Villanova Law Review and a student attorney for the school’s Interdisciplinary Mental and Physical Health Law Clinic.
 He also completed a judicial externship with the Honorable Thomas L. Ambro of the United States Court of Appeals for the Third Circuit.